ameshkov/udptlspipe/README.md

   udptlspipe [OPTIONS]

 Application Options:
   -s, --server                                              Enables the server mode (optional).
-By default it runs
+By default it runs in client
-                                                            in client mode.
+                                                            mode.
   -l, --listen=<IP:Port>                                    Address the tool will be listening to (required).
   -d, --destination=<IP:Port>                               Address the tool will connect to (required).
-  -p, --password=<password>                                 Password is used to detect if the client is allowed
+  -p, --password=<password>                                 Password is used to detect if the client is allowed (optional).
+  -x, --proxy=[protocol://username:password@]host[:port]    URL of a proxy to use when connecting to the destination address
                                                             (optional).
-  -x, --proxy=[protocol://username:password@]host[:port]    URL of a proxy to use when connecting to the
-                                                            destination address (optional).
       --secure                                              Enables server TLS certificate verification in client mode (optional).
       --tls-servername=<hostname>                           Configures TLS server name that will be sent in the TLS ClientHello in client mode, and the stub certificate name in server mode.
 If not set, the the default domain name (example.org) will be used (optional).
       --tls-certfile=<path-to-cert-file>                    Path to the TLS certificate file.
 Allows to use a custom certificate in server mode.
 If not set, the server will generate a self-signed stub certificate (optional).
       --tls-keyfile=<path-to-key-file>                      Path to the private key for the cert specified in tls-certfile.
+      --probe-reverseproxyurl=<hostname>                    Unauthorized requests and probes will be proxied to the URL.
   -v, --verbose                                             Verbose output (optional).

 Help Options: